mt-hill/ffpl-backend/README.md

 ## Code to the first project I built.
+*This was the first project I made.
+I had no real idea what I was doing, just started hacking something together.
+The code is useful for probably nothing.
+The idea behind the app was useful and I may return to this and make version two now I have more knowledge and experience.*

 #### I self-taught and did everything myself, backend, frontend, database, api, deployment